The First Steps for the Successful Development of any Trading System

 b.
 Categorizing Your Trades

-By categorizing your trades in several different markets and market conditions, you can make much more accurate estimations regarding your system’s overall expectancy.
+By categorizing your trades across different markets and conditions, you can make more accurate estimations of your system’s expectancy.

-If your system includes at least 100 trades and has an expectancy above 50 cents per dollar risked, then it is a good system.
+If your system includes at least 100 trades and shows an expectancy above 50 cents per dollar risked, it can be considered a good system.

-Look at the size of the winners and losers in your probability matrix and consider the following questions:
+Analyze the size of winners and losers in your probability matrix and reflect on the following:

-- What do winners and losers can tell you about your system?
+- What do the winners and losers reveal about your system?

-- Is there a pattern behind the sequence of winning and losing trades?
+- Is there a pattern in the sequence of winning and losing trades?

-- How can you change your system to include more winners?
+- How can you adjust your system to increase the number of winners?

 Key Notes

-- Expectancy and probability of winning are not the same thing
+- Expectancy and probability of winning are not the same.

-- Even with a high positive expectancy system, you can still lose money
+- Even with a system that has a high positive expectancy, it is still possible to lose money.

 □ Preliminary Steps for Building a Successful Trading System